The world’s coolest coat - made in Aberdeen

 Meanwhile, in Aberdeen, Crombie outgrew the mills at Cothal, and in 1895, took over part of Grandholm Works in the north of the city and went through a period of unabated expansion.
 Grandholm’s waterwheel was claimed to be the largest in the world

-Today, the mill is Category A listed - but remains an abandoned relic of the city’s textile past.
+Today, part of the mill is Category A listed - but remains largely an abandoned relic of the city’s textile past.

 By the time the company relocated to Grandholm, Crombie was breaking new ground with the “Russian Coat” - a garment made from the heaviest pile that was to become the outerwear of choice for Tsars, the Russian imperial court and the Politburo.